eepykami/crisp-8/README.md

 # crisp-8
-British-themed CHIP-8 interpreter, written in C.
+British-themed CHIP-8 interpreter, written in C. Work in progress.

+## Usage

+`./crisp-8 <path-to-rom>`

 ## Build
 Clone this repo, then: